josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇦🇮_anguilla.md

 ## Colonial History And Enslavement

-European contact and control were contested and messy.
+European contact and control were contested and uneven.

 There are accounts of Dutch, French, Spanish, and English involvement or attack at different points.
 Traditional accounts say English settlers from Saint Kitts colonised Anguilla from around 1650.

 European settlers grew tobacco and cotton, and sugar later became more important.

-It is likely that enslaved Africans were brought early in the colonial period.
-Archival evidence indicates a substantial African presence by the late seventeenth century.
-Enslaved Africans and their descendants came to outnumber white settlers.
+Enslaved Africans were brought into the region and to Anguilla during the colonial period.
+Over time, enslaved Africans and their descendants came to outnumber white settlers.
+Their forced labour, survival, culture, resistance, family formation, and descendants are part of Anguilla’s history.

-Slavery was abolished across the British Empire in 1834, but the social and economic consequences of slavery, plantation history, race, land, labour, poverty, and migration do not simply vanish because a statute changes.
+Slavery was abolished across the British Empire in 1834, but abolition did not erase the consequences of slavery, plantation history, race, land, labour, poverty, migration, or political inequality.

 Contestants must not talk about Anguilla as if its history is only constitutional paperwork.

 The island’s story includes Indigenous presence, European colonial contest, plantation economies, enslaved African labour, emancipation, economic hardship, migration, and local political struggle.

+This is not:

-This is not “nice beach, British-ish.”
+> “Nice beach, British-ish.”

 This is history.